sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 # ZX-ESPectrum-Wiimote

-**LATEST UPDATE: Realtime .tap file loading support.
+**LATEST UPDATE: Preliminary realtime .tap file loading support.
 Use new option in menu to select .tap file and F6,F7 to start/stop tape.**

-**LATEST UPDATES: 128K sound, .Z80 format (48/128), micro SD card, 4:3 aspect ratio selectable from menu.**

 An emulation of the ZX-Spectrum computer on an Lilygo TTGo VGA32.